markbush/markbush.github.io/content/Apple/support-spatial-browsing.rst

   :alt: An image of some more Apple devices.
   :class: img-group-3

 It is understandable that these might be considered too "abstract" to be worth processing as spatial scenes.
-It is not clear why the third image above is transformed, though.
+It is not clear why the third image above is transformed, though [Edit for visionOS 26 beta 3: that image is no longer transformed].
 Clearly, if you want your images to work, you may need to try different compositions in order to guarantee success!

 Hopefully, this has given you some ideas about what might work.
 Good luck creating your own spatial content!